 Ten common defenses that Nevada drunk driving attorneys use to fight commercial DUI charges are:

-- The defendant was not intoxicated but rather exhausted from driving.
-And the defendant’s tiredness mimicked symptoms of being inebriated or high.
+- You were not intoxicated but rather exhausted from driving.
+Plus your tiredness mimicked symptoms of being inebriated or high.

 - The automobile was not actually a commercial vehicle.

-- The defendant was experiencing a medical episode that resembled being drunk, such as a seizure or diabetic coma.
+- You were experiencing a medical episode that resembled being drunk, such as a seizure or diabetic coma.

-- The defendant had dental work such as a bridge that may have caused mouth alcohol to pool, causing an inaccurately high breath test result.
+- You had dental work such as a bridge that may have caused mouth alcohol to pool, causing an inaccurately high breath test result.

-- The defendant suffered from acid reflux, auto-brewery syndrome, or another medical condition that caused his/her breath sample to register high blood alcohol concentration levels.
+- You suffered from acid reflux, auto-brewery syndrome, or another medical condition that caused your breath sample to register high blood alcohol concentration levels.

 - The police lacked reasonable suspicion to make the initial traffic stop.11